spencerkarjala/capacitor2-fix/README.md

     └── vstplugmain.cpp
 ```

-With this in place, on Linux, just run `build.sh` and the script will handle the rest.
+With this in place, on Linux, just run `build.sh --clean` and the script will handle the rest.
 You can grab the plugin from `./build/Capacitor2Fix.so` afterward.